 First, check that the phone you use with your Fitbit shows the correct time.
 The Fitbit app pulls data from your phone, so if it’s wrong, your Fitbit is also wrong.

-- For iPhones, open Settings > General > Date & Time.
-Toggle Set Automatically on or off and on.
+• For iPhones, open Settings > General > Date & Time.
+Toggle Set Automatically on or off and on. set date and time automatically on iPhone

-- For Android, go to Settings > System > Date and time.
-Toggle on (or off and on) Set time automatically, Set time zone automatically, and Use location to set time zone.
+• For Android, go to Settings > System > Date and time.
+Toggle on (or off and on), Set time automatically, Set time zone automatically, and Use location to set time zone. time settings on Android

-Then, plug your Fitbit into its charger and then allow your Fitbit to automatically sync to the Fitbit app on your mobile device.
+Then, plug your Fitbit into its charger and allow it to automatically sync to the Fitbit app on your mobile device.
+Fitbit syncing in Fitbit app Connected to Fitbit

 Some folks found that simply charging their Fitbit also worked!